abhay1074/bdaywish/README.md

 # bdaywish
-Wish your best friends happy birthday in a little creative way
+Wish your best friend happy birthday in a little creative way It is a simple website\\